dasaderi/Lab_CoC_templates/template_v1.md

 ## Career Development
 It is your responsibility as a graduate student to actively cultivate your professional development in non-research contexts.
 Becoming a successful scientist requires more than just academic research.
 You are expected to continually develop as a teacher, as a scientific ambassador to the general public, and your scientific network.
 This may include taking advantage of professional programs offered through the university, active participation in external seminars, attending classes without direct applications to your research, conferences, workshops, and membership in professional societies.
-If your participation in a career-building course, program, or event requires you to reduce your time spent by lab we will discuss it on a case-by-case basis.
+If your participation in a career-building course, program, or event requires you to reduce your time spent by lab, we will discuss it on a case-by-case basis.

 ## What is success?
+TODO